flyingcampdesign/epic-cape/README.md

-*STATUS:* The initial prototype PCB for this cape is currently being manufactured.
+*STATUS:* The initial prototype PCB for this cape has been manufactured and is in the bring up phase.
+A couple issues have been found that will require a new pcb spin.
+Please do not fork this project until these issues have been fixed!
 Check out <http://twitter.com/FlyingCamp> for updates on bring-up and test.

 The Epic Cape is a cape for the BeagleBone that adds an 802.15.4 wireless mesh networking interface.